sashatran95/js-heart-css/README.md

 **Use Javascript & jQuery to select elements in an HTML file and manipulate their CSS.**

 - *Fork this repository.*
-- Perform the following tasks on the HTML:
+- In the `main.js` file, write code to perform the following tasks on the HTML:
   1. Select `<header>` — add `.masthead`
   2. Select `<h1>` — remove `.big-heading` & add `.logo`
   3. Select `<main>` — add `.wrapper`